hamfry/hdbscan/docs/comparing_clustering_algorithms.rst

 question in data science and machine learning it depends on your data.
-A number of those thirteen classes in ``sklearn`` are specialised for certain tasks (such as co-clustering and bi-clustering, or clustering features instead data points).
+A number of those thirteen classes in ``sklearn`` are specialised for certain tasks (such as co-clustering and bi-clustering, or clustering features instead of data points).
 Obviously an algorithm specializing in text clustering is going to be the right choice for clustering text data, and other algorithms specialize in other specific kinds of data.
 Thus, if you know enough about your data, you can narrow down on the